Cocos (Keeling) Islands: Culture

 Although it is an Australian territory, the culture of the islands has extensive influences from Malaysia and Indonesia due to its predominantly ethnic Malay population.

 Heritage listings

 The West Island Mosque on Alexander Street is listed on the Australian Commonwealth Heritage List.

 Museum

 The Pulu Cocos Museum on Home Island was established in 1987, in recognition of the fact that the distinct culture of Home Island needed formal preservation.
 The site includes the displays on local culture and traditions, as well as the early history of the islands and their ownership by the Clunies-Ross family.
 The museum also includes displays on military and naval history, as well as local botanical and zoological items.

 Sport

-Rugby league is a popular sport on the islands.
+While every sport on the Cocos (Keeling) Islands is amateur, popular sports on the island include rugby league and soccer.
+Australian rules football also has a presence, and the islands were visited by West Coast Eagles player Nic Naitanui and West Coast Eagles Women player Parris Laurie as part of an organised trip to the islands (including the Cocos Islands District High School) and to Christmas Island with the club, who have a fanbase on the islands.

 The Cocos Islands Golf Club, located on West Island and established in 1962, is the only golf course in the world that plays across an international airport runway.
+The islands also have a Hash House Harriers (HHH) running club, a jukung sailing club, a scuba diving club, a tennis and a yacht club.

-Unlike Norfolk Island, another external territory of Australia, the Cocos Islands do not participate in the Commonwealth Games or the Pacific Games.
+Unlike Norfolk Island, another external territory of Australia, the Cocos Islands do not participate in the Commonwealth Games or the Pacific Games, nor does the island have any official representative sports teams (though unofficial teams have been formed).